gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 ## Putting together the test scene

 The name of this new test scene will be ```TexturedPlanes```, so create it in a file called **TexturedPlanes.cs**.
-The initialize function for now will not need to do anything.
-Neither will the shutdown.
+For the last few examples, they have all extended a sample scene, not the empty game scene.
+I want to make sure we start from scratch here, notice that the ```TexturedPlanes``` class extends the ```Game``` scene, not the ```LightingExample``` class like the lighting examples before this.

+So, we're going to need to make a member grid, inside the intialize function we will make a new grid.
+Also inside of initialize we need to enable depth testing for a proper depth buffer, as well as face culling.
+The shutdown function is going to stay empty for now.

 ```cs
 using System;